fgenedi/LibraryWebsite/README.md

   blurb, and corresponding movie trailer that can be played.
 Users can also explore books according to genre, the available genres include fiction, novels, and poetry.
 Users can add different books to their read list which they can access from the home page, in case a user tries to add a book to their readlist that is already there an error message will show notifying the user.

+Deployment:
+  This website was deployed on heroku, and can be accessed through this link https://ancient-waters-08132.herokuapp.com/login